karia19/nhl_svelte/README.md

 # NHL App

 This is an NHL (National Hockey League) application that provides information about the games and results of the 2022-2023 season.
 Users can search for games by team and view all the games played by a specific team.
-The app also includes detailed game statistics, including Expected Goals (xG) and videos of xG goals.
+The app also includes detailed game statistics, including Expected Goals (xG) and videos of goals.

 ## Features